Minor in Real Estate

 When and where will the Real Estate Minor Summer Institute be held?

 The Real Estate Minor Summer Institute takes place in the Tulane School of Architecture.
 Each summer, the program runs for 12-weeks, starting during the 2-week Maymester, and continuing during the two consecutive 5-week summer terms.
-All classes are scheduled MTWR, except during the Maymester term which meets MTWRF.
-Classes are scheduled during the morning (9-11am) and late afternoon (3-5pm).
-Occasionally, there are required and optional events on Fridays and Saturdays.
+All classes are scheduled MTWRF, except university holidays.
+Classes are scheduled during the morning (9-10:30am) and late afternoon (1-2:30pm).

 Can I take some courses this summer and complete my real estate minor next summer?